 In March 2018, the NSW Government released the North District Plan (NDP).
-The North Sydney LGA is located within the North District along with the other
+The North Sydney LGA is located within the North District along with the other an additional 92,000 dwellings by 2036 for the North District.

 LGAs of Hornsby, Ku-ring-gai, Ryde, Hunter Hill, Lane Cove, Willoughby, Mosman and Northern Beaches.
 The NDP sets the following relevant targets: